-You’ll use your elevator pitch at other times than just in elevators, but the metaphor – that of time ticking away as the floors go by – is useful.
-You may use it at conferences when you meet new people, and are networking between panels.
+You’ll use your elevator pitch outside of an elevator, of course, but the metaphor — of time ticking away as the floors go by — is useful.
+You may use it at conferences when you meet new people and are networking between panels.
 You can use it when you run into someone in a coffee shop or grocery store.
 And you may even use it in an elevator, when you’ve met someone who might invest in your company.

 How long should an elevator pitch be?

 Some people suggest that you keep an elevator pitch to less than 10 seconds, but that’s too limited.
 An elevator pitch is not like a tagline for a movie, which is intended to be a very short description of the film’s plot.
 Here are a few movie taglines I found on Amazon Prime Video; none of these tell you much about the movies, and give merely a hint of their plots:

 Hector is an eccentric yet irresistible London psychiatrist in crisis: his patients are just not getting any happier.
 He’s going nowhere.

 When a group of hard-working guys find out they’ve fallen victim to a wealthy businessman’s Ponzi scheme, they conspire to rob his high-rise residence.

 Two female scam artists compete to swindle a naive tech prodigy out of his fortune.

 You’ll have more time than that to deliver your pitch, but you need to ensure that you don’t take too long.
 In busy environments, when people are milling around, they can’t take in too much, so you should keep your elevator pitch to less than 30 seconds.